Transgender people in China

 Transgender is an overarching term to describe persons whose gender identity/expression differs from what is typically associated with the gender they were assigned at birth.

-Since "transgender studies" was institutionalized as an academic discipline in the 1990s, it is difficult to apply transgender to Chinese culture in a historical context.
+Since "transgender studies" was institutionalized as an academic discipline in the 1990s, it is difficult to apply it to Chinese culture in a historical context.
 There were no transgender groups or communities in Hong Kong until after the turn of the century.
 Today they are still known as a "sexual minority" in China.

 Terminology

 Because Chinese transgender studies are so unfocused, a wide variety of terms are used in relation to transgender in the varieties of Chinese.